ppone/docs/guides/subscription-billing.md

 The collection modes are called `Automatic` and `Manual`.
 The collection mode is set in the client profile.
 When you are adding or editing a client.

-*Note: You must have on-line payments (TODO: LINK HERE) in order to able to see and use `Automatic` mode*
+*Note: You must have online payments in order to able to see and use `Automatic` mode.
+Learn more in about online payments in our [Online Payments Guide](/docs/guides/payments)*

 Without On-line Payments Enabled